 I inherited a second floor flat in Malden.
 In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal make a decision on the sum due for a lease extension?

 Most definitely.
 We are happy to put you in touch with a Malden conveyancing firm who can help.

 An example of a Freehold Enfranchisement matter before the tribunal for a Malden residence is 158 West Hill in November 2010. the Tribunal held that the premium to be paid for the freehold reversion should be £99,650 This case affected 7 flats.
-The number of years remaining on the existing lease(s) was 75.88 years.
+The unexpired term as at the valuation date was 75.88 years.